john-science/mazelib/docs/MAZE_TRANSMUTE_ALGOS.md

 If you generate a maze which is just *all* loops (called a heavily braided maze), this algorithm won't do much.
 But it nearly all other scenarios it works like a charm.

+## Perturbation

+> TODO: Image needed

+###### The Algorithm

+1. Start with a complete, valid maze.
+2. Add a small number of random walls, blocking current passages.
+3. Go through the maze and reconnect all passages that are not currently open, by randomly opening walls.
+4. Repeat steps 3 and 4 a prescribed number of times.

+###### Optional Parameters

+* *new_walls*: Integer [1, ...)
+ * The number of randomly positioned new walls you create throughout the maze. (default 1)
+* *repeat*: Integer [1, ...)
+ * The number of times sets of new walls will be added to the maze; the maze being fixed after each set. (default 1)

+###### Results

+perfect if-and-only-if the input maze was perfect

+###### Notes

+In math and physics, perturbation theory is idea that you can solve a new problem by starting with the known solution to an old problem and making a small change.
+Here, we take a previously-generated maze and perturb it slightly by adding a couple walls, then re-open any parts of the maze we have closed off.
+This is an amazingly powerful tool.
+It can fix nearly any flaw in a maze.
+Or you can start with a non-maze, say a nice spiral or a cute drawing, and turn it into a maze using first-order perturbations.

+With great power comes great responsibility.
+If you use this method on a grid that does not contain a maze, it will fail.
+If you run too many iterations of this algorithm, your end maze will look nothing like the original.
+But if used wisely, this is an extremely powerful tool.

 ## Vocabulary

 1. __cell__ - an open passage in the maze